John of Brienne: Negotiations

-He made a pilgrimage to Santiago de Compostela in March 1224.
-According to the Latin Chronicle of the Kings of Castile, John went to the Kingdom of León to marry one of the elder daughters of Alfonso IX of León (Sancha or Dulce) because Alfonso had promised him the kingdom "along with her".
-The marriage could jeopardize the claim of Sancha's and Dulce's half-brother, Ferdinand III of Castile, to León.
-To protect her son's interests, Ferdinand's mother Berengaria of Castile decided to give her daughter (Berengaria of León) to John in marriage.
-Although modern historians do not unanimously accept the chronicle's account of John's plan to marry Sancha or Dulce, they agree that the queen of France (Blanche of Castile, Berengaria of Castile's sister) played an important role in convincing John to marry her niece.
-The marriage of John and Berengaria of León was celebrated in Burgos in May 1224.
+John made a pilgrimage to Santiago de Compostela in March 1224.
+According to the Latin Chronicle of the Kings of Castile, he went to the Kingdom of León to marry one of the elder daughters of King Alfonso IX of León, Sancha or Dulce, because Alfonso had promised him the kingdom "along with her".
+The marriage could jeopardize the claim of King Ferdinand III of Castile, son of Alfonso and half-brother of Sancha and Dulce, to León.
+To protect her son's interests, Ferdinand's mother, Queen Berengaria of Castile, decided to give her daughter, Berengaria of León, to John in marriage.
+Although modern historians do not unanimously accept the chronicle's account of John's plan to marry Sancha or Dulce, they agree that Queen Berengaria's sister Blanche, queen of France, played an important role in convincing John to marry Berengaria of León.
+The marriage of John and Berengaria was celebrated in Burgos in May 1224.

-About three months later, he met Emperor Frederick's son Henry in Metz and visited Henry's guardian, Engelbert, Archbishop of Cologne.
-From Germany John went to southern Italy, where he persuaded Pope Honorius to allow Emperor Frederick to postpone his crusade for two years.
+About three months later, he met Frederick II's son Henry in Metz and visited Henry's guardian, Archbishop Engelbert of Cologne.
+From Germany John went to southern Italy, where he persuaded Honorius III to allow Frederick II to postpone his crusade for two years.
 Frederick married John's daughter, Isabella (who had been crowned queen of Jerusalem), on 9 November 1225.
 John and Frederick's relationship became tense.
 According to a version of Ernoul's chronicle, John got into a disagreement with his new son-in-law because Frederick seduced a niece of Isabella who was her lady-in-waiting.
-In the other version of the chronicle John often "chastised and reproved" his son-in-law, who concluded that John wanted to seize the Kingdom of Sicily for his nephew Walter IV of Brienne and tried to murder John (who fled to Rome).
+In the other version of the chronicle John often "chastised and reproved" Frederick, who concluded that John wanted to seize the Kingdom of Sicily for his nephew Walter IV of Brienne and tried to murder John (who fled to Rome).
 Frederick declared that John had lost his claim to the Kingdom of Jerusalem when Isabella married him; he styled himself king of Jerusalem for the first time in December 1225.
-Balian of Sidon, Simon of Maugastel, Archbishop of Tyre, and the other Jerusalemite lords who had escorted Isabella to Italy acknowledged Frederick as their lawful king.
+Balian of Sidon, Simon of Maugastel, the archbishop of Tyre, and the other Jerusalemite lords who had escorted Isabella to Italy acknowledged Frederick as their lawful king.